Description of the Evidence

 Alcohol use is a second independent major risk factor for the development of oral cancer.[11-14] There is a suggestion that beer and hard liquor confer a greater risk than wine.
 The risk of oral cancer increases with the number of cigarettes smoked per day and the number of alcoholic drinks consumed per day in a dose-dependent fashion.
 The combined use of alcohol and tobacco increases the risk for oral cancer far greater than either independently.
 Alcohol use has been shown to be an independent risk factor for development of oral premalignant lesions (leukoplakia or erythroplakia), which can progress to cancer.Human papillomavirus (HPV) infection

-There is an association between HPV and oral cancer, particularly HPV type 16 as shown in multiple case-control studies.[16-22] HPV 16 accounts for 90% to 95% of HPV-positive oropharyngeal tumors, but other high-risk subtypes include 18, 31, 33, and 35.
+There is an association between HPV and oral cancer, particularly HPV type 16 as shown in multiple case-control studies.[16-22] HPV 16 accounts for 90% to 95% of HPV-positive oropharyngeal cancer (HPV-OPC), but other high-risk subtypes include 18, 31, 33, and 35.
+Among patients with HPV-OPC, there is no evidence of increased oral HPV infection in their sexual partners compared with the general population prevalence.
 The mechanism of HPV in the etiology of oral cancers may be related to its oncoproteins E6 and E7, which bind to and trigger the degradation of the p53 and pRB tumor suppressor proteins, respectively.
-HPV accounts for a relatively small proportion of oropharyngeal cancers compared to tobacco and alcohol.
-However, the rates of HPV-associated oropharyngeal cancers appear to be increasing.[20,23]Sun exposure
+HPV accounts for a relatively small proportion of oropharyngeal cancers compared with tobacco and alcohol.
+However, the rates of HPV-associated oropharyngeal cancers appear to be increasing.[20,24]Sun exposure

 Avoidance and cessation of tobacco use